-The calculation of the rehabilitation provision relies on estimates of costs and their timing to rehabilitate and restore disturbed land.
+The calculation of the rehabilitation provision relies on estimates of costs and their timing required to rehabilitate disturbed land.

 The costs are estimated on the basis of a closure model, taking into account consideration of the technical closure options available to meet ERA's obligations.
-The provision for rehabilitation represents the net present cost at 31 December, based on current disturbance, of the preferred plan within the requirements of the Ranger Authority.
+The provision for rehabilitation represents the net present cost at 31 December 2017 of the rehabilitation plan within the requirements of the Ranger Authority.
 The Ranger Authority requires ERA to cease mining and processing activities by January 2021 and complete rehabilitation of the Ranger Project Area by January 2026.